bankofcanada/TutorialsEcon.jl/US_SW07/README.md

 ## Data

-The replication data can be downloaded from http://doi.org/10.3886/E116269V1 You may need to create an account, if you don't already have one, download the zip file and extract its contents in the data/116269-V1/ directory.
+The replication data can be downloaded from http://doi.org/10.3886/E116269V1<br>
+You may need to create an account, if you don't already have one.

-##
+Download the zip file and extract its contents in the data/116269-V1/ directory.